Swan River Mechanics' Institute: Perth Literary Institute

-Its name was changed to Perth Literary Institute in December 1909 and at about the same time its inventory showed the library to contain 564 books related to history; biography, 359; essays, 382; travel and geography, 421; general science, 275; social science, philosophy, and theology, 238; poetry and the drama, 199; serial and miscellaneous, 333; statistical and works of reference, 398; and fiction, 6,274, and a grand total of 9,443 volumes.
+Its name was changed to Perth Literary Institute in December 1909, and at about the same time its inventory showed the library to contain 564 books related to history; biography, 359; essays, 382; travel and geography, 421; general science, 275; social science, philosophy, and theology, 238; poetry and the drama, 199; serial and miscellaneous, 333; statistical and works of reference, 398; and fiction, 6,274, and a grand total of 9,443 volumes.

-By 1951 it celebrated its centenary.
+In 1951 it celebrated its centenary.

 City of Perth Library

-In 1957 the institute was taken over by the Perth City Council and became City of Perth Library.
-Soon after the Institute's subscription library was replaced by a free lending library.
+In 1957 the institute was taken over by the Perth City Council and became the City of Perth Library.
+Soon after, its subscription library was replaced by a free lending library.

-The City of Perth library was established in the Council House in 1963 and remained there until 1995.
+The City of Perth Library was established in the Council House in 1963 and remained there until 1995.

 The Perth Literary Institute building was demolished sometime in the 1970s and the site now includes the Perth Law Chambers.